Can Credit Card Debt Follow Me Overseas?

-The following is presented for informational purposes only and if not intended as legal advice.
+The following is presented for informational purposes only and is not intended as legal advice.

 If you’re heavily in debt and don’t see a way out, moving to another country may seem like an appealing way to start over.
 But it’s not as easy as you may think and it comes with a few problems you may not find appealing.
 If it’s something you’re thinking about, here’s what you need to know:

-So, what happens to that debt when you leave the country?
+What happens to your debt when you leave the country?

 Although it may seem like a good idea to move to get away from your debt, it does come with problems and these problems can make it near impossible for you to get residency in another country.
 You’re better off handling your debt right where you are.

 If you’re in a place where your debts are frightening enough to make you consider fleeing the country, please take a moment to speak with a trained credit counselor.
-Credit counseling is free and can provide you with an unbiased assessment of your situation, as well as next steps and solutions you may not have been aware were possible.
+Debt counseling is free and can provide you with an unbiased assessment of your situation and an action plan to improve the situation.